 Spreading contagious diseases and pests of crops, Section (§) 307 Criminal Code.

 Environmental protection has also been one of the main concerns of the EU legislation.
-It gave rise to the European Community Environmental Law which affects national legislation in 27 EU countries.
+It gave rise to the European Community Environmental Law which affects national legislation in EU member countries.
 Member states have to transpose the European Community Environmental Law into their national legislations.
 The sources of the European Community Environmental Law include the primary ones, that is mainly the Treaty establishing the European Community (TEC), and the secondary ones, including regulations, directives, decisions, recommendations, and opinions.
 Another source is international conventions but these only if a particular Member State adopts (ratifies) them.

 Private-law environmental protection is reflected in the Czech legal system in Section (§) 1013 Civil Code.
 That provision is called ‘restriction of rights of the owner’ and commonly is referred to as the so-called neighbours’ rights.
 Section (§) 1013 paragraph 1 Civil Code obliges owners to refrain from all that would cause: